Nanobubbles (ultrafine bubbles)

 Nanobubbles grow or shrink by diffusion according to whether the surrounding solution is over-saturated or under-saturated with the dissolved gas relative to the raised cavity pressure.
-As the solubility of gas is proportional to the gas pressure and this pressure is exerted by the surface tension in inverse proportion to the diameter of the bubbles, increases greatly at small bubble diameters. a This dissolution process is, therefore, accelerated with an increasing tendency for gasses to dissolve as the bubbles reduce in size.
+The solubility of gas is proportional to the gas pressure and this pressure, exerted by the surface tension in inverse proportion to the diameter of the bubbles, increases greatly at small bubble diameters. a This dissolution process is, therefore, accelerated with an increasing tendency for gases to dissolve as the bubbles reduce in size.
 Such dissolution is increased by the bubble's movement and contraction during this process, which aids the removal of any gas-saturated solution around the cavities.
-Calculations show that nanobubbles should only persist for a few microseconds .
+Early theoretical calculations showed that nanobubbles should only persist for a few microseconds .
 However, the ease with which water forms larger visible bubbles, under slight tensile pressure well below the tensile strength of water, and the greater difficulty that occurs in this on degassing, both indicate the occurrence of gas-containing nanobubbles (cavities).
-Clusters of nanobubbles (bubstons) have been proposed that are stabilized by ionic solutes and containing gas at atmospheric pressure .
+Clusters of nanobubbles (bubstons) have been proposed that are stabilized by ionic solutes (and magnetic fields ) and containing gas at atmospheric pressure .

-In contrast to the theoretical view, there is now much evidence that sub-micron-sized gas-filled cavities (often called nanobubbles) can also exist for significant periods of time both in aqueous solution [ 974, 1172, 1269, 1433, 1532, 1618] and at submerged hydrophobic surfaces [506, 1270].d Their presence has been used to explain the behavior of water bridges .h Bulk phase nanobubbles can be detected by light scattering or resonant mass measurement whereas surface nanobubbles can be detected by a number of techniques, prominent amongst which is tapping mode atomic force microscopy .
-Interestingly, they are subject to Brownian motion, so behave as though they have solid shells similarly to solid nano-particles.
+Surface nanobubbles can be detected by a number of different techniques, prominent amongst which is tapping mode atomic force microscopy (AFM) .
 Nanobubbles are commonly found on solid hydrophobic surfaces in solutions open to the air, where they appear to be quite stable and may spread out to form pancake-like structures.
 Bulk nanobubbles are likely to be repelled from each other, and from negatively charged hydrophilic surfaces, at distance but may attach to such surfaces through water separated films, if they closely approach .
 Surface and bulk-phase nanobubbles can both give rise to the otherwise difficult to explain long range attraction between hydrophobic surfaces.
-As the temperature of aqueous solutions rises, the solubility of non-polar gasses drops, so increasing the gas released and nanobubble volume and surface coverage but generally having much lesser effect on nanobubble concentration.
+As the temperature of aqueous solutions rises, the solubility of non-polar gases drops, so increasing the gas released and nanobubble volume and surface coverage but generally having much lesser effect on nanobubble concentration.

-The most likely reason for the long-lived presence of nanobubbles is that the nanobubble gas/liquid interface is charged, introducing an opposing force to the surface tension, so slowing or preventing their dissipation.
-Curved aqueous surfaces may introduce a surface charge due to water’s molecular structure or its ionization.
-It is clear that the presence of like charges at the interface will reduce the apparent surface tension, with charge repulsion acting in the opposite direction to the surface minimization due to surface tension.
-Any effect may be increased by the presence of additional charged materials that favor the gas-liquid interface, such as OH- ions at neutral or basic pH.
-Additional to this is the slow rate of gas diffusion to the bulk liquid surface from both surfaces and bulk-phase nanobubbles [1973, 1987].
-This slow dissolution will be even slower than might be expected due to the higher osmotic pressure at the gas liquid interface so both preventing the gas dissolving and driving dissolved gas near the interface back into the nanobubble.
-This concept of a thick interfacial layer is supported by the higher forces required to penetrate greater depths of surface nanobubbles [1986, 1987].
+The likely reason for the long-lived presence of nanobubbles is that the nanobubble gas/liquid interface is charged, introducing an opposing force to the surface tension, so slowing or preventing their dissipation.
+Curved aqueous surfaces may introduce a surface charge due to water’s molecular structure or its dissociation.
+It is clear that the presence of like charges at the interface will reduce the internal pressure and the apparent surface tension, with charge repulsion acting in the opposite direction to the surface minimization due to surface tension.
+Any effect may be increased by the presence of additional charged materials that favor the gas-liquid interface, such as OH- ions at neutral or basic pH or applying negative ions with an anti-static gun that reduces nanobubble diameter (see below) .
+This charge similarity, together with the lack of van der Waals attraction (the cavities possessing close to zero electron density) tends to prevent nanobubbles from coalescence.

 Nanobubbles have a tendency towards self-organization in much the same way as charged oil-water emulsions, colloids and nanoparticles.
 This is due to their charge, long range attraction , slow diffusion and interfacial osmotic pressure gradients.
 Bulk nanobubbles behave as rigid entities under compression, but readily expand under tension .

-Where there are large numbers of bulk phase nanobubbles, such as in electrolyzed aqueous solutions, there is relatively large amounts of water associated with the surfaces, which can give rise to greater hydration effects due to their greater capacity for forming new hydrogen bonds.
+Where there are large numbers of bulk phase nanobubbles, such as in electrolyzed aqueous solutions, there are relatively large amounts of water associated with the surfaces, which can give rise to greater hydration effects due to their greater capacity for forming new hydrogen bonds.
 Nanobubbles have the effect of increasing the mobility of the water molecules in the bulk as shown by the increase in proton NMR relaxation time T2 .